MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## Video

 Video policies are used to control video stream capabilities.
+Video policies do not include disabling:

-This does not include disabling the camera because the user can use MRC (Mixed Reality Capture).
-Video policies also does not include disabling low bandwidth and Asset Capture.
+- The camera because the user can use Mixed Reality Capture (MRC)
+- The low-bandwidth feature
+- The Asset Capture feature

+> [!IMPORTANT]
-Note: If video is disabled users will not be able to leverage Mixed Reality annotations from remote participants.
+> If video is disabled, users will not be able to see mixed-reality annotations from remote participants.

-User experience in RA HoloLens: Screenshot showing outgoing video is disabled and pop-up explaining why outgoing video is not available

-(Note: Mixed Reality Toolbar is greyed out when video capabilities are disabled)

-(03.00-call-3)

-(03.00-call-5)

-Graphical user interface, application

-Description automatically generated

-User experience in RA Mobile: Screenshots showing outgoing video is disabled and pop-up explaining why outgoing video is not available

-(Note: Mixed Reality Toolbar is greyed out when video capabilities are disabled)

-(03.00-call-audio)

-(03.00-call-audio-1)
+### User experience in the HoloLens app

+When video is disabled, the **Video** button is unavailable and the Mixed Reality toolbar is also unavailable.

+SCREEN SHOT GOES HERE

+If the user selects the **Video** button, they see the following message that explains why outgoing video is unavailable.

+SCREEN SHOT GOES HERE

+### User experience in the mobile app

+In the mobile app, when video is disabled, the **Video** button is unavailable and the Mixed Reality toolbar is also unavailable.

+SCREEN SHOT GOES HERE

+If the user selects the **Video** button, they see the following message that explains why outgoing video is unavailable.

+SCREEN SHOT GOES HERE

 ## Call recording

-Call recording policies are used to control call recording capabilities.
-This allows admin to disable call recording for privacy purposes.
-If Call Recording is disabled through a policy, the Remote Assist user will not be able to start a recording.
+Call recording policies are used to control call-recording capabilities.
+This allows admins to disable call recording for privacy purposes.
+If call recording is disabled through a policy, the Remote Assist user will not be able to start a recording.

+> [!NOTE]
-Note: This policy does not affect other participants in call, whom still may be able to start/stop recordings.
+> This policy does not affect other participants on a call.
+Other participants might still be able to start/stop recordings.

-User experience in RA HoloLens: Screenshot showing call recording disabled and pop-up explaining why call recording is not available

-(03.00-call-2)

-A screenshot of a person

-Description automatically generated

-(03.00-call-4)

-Graphical user interface, application

-Description automatically generated

-User experience in RA Mobile: Screenshots showing call recording disabled and pop-up explaining why call recording is not available

-(03.01-call)

-A picture containing text, indoor

-Description automatically generated

-(04.00-call-overflow)

-A screenshot of a computer

-Description automatically generated with medium confidence

-(04.00-call-overflow-1)

-A picture containing text

-Description automatically generated
+### User experience in the HoloLens app

+When call recording is disabled, the **Recording** button is unavailable.

+SCREEN SHOT GOES HERE

+If the user selects the **Recording** button, they see the following message that explains why call recording is not available.

+SCREEN SHOT GOES HERE

+### User experience in the mobile app

+When call recording is disabled, the **Recording** button is unavailable.

+SCREEN SHOT GOES HERE

+If the user selects the **Recording** button, they see the following message that explains why call recording is not available.

+SCREEN SHOT GOES HERE

 ## Chat messaging